ffMathy/FluffySpoon.JavaScript.React.Globalize/README.md

 No magic, just pure simple React.
 Check the `index.ts` file to see the simplicity of it.

+# Example
+This library is used for most web API calls on <a href="https://dogger.io">dogger.io</a> right now.
+Check the Network tab of Chrome there to see that resources are only fetched once when navigating!

 # Usage
 First, you need to globally create a key for your state, with an optional initial value.